msu-csc232-sp23/hw01/README.md

 #### Discussion of the difference operation

-In this task, we continue to extend the `VectorBag<T>` template class by adding the `intersectionWith()` operation.
+In this task, we continue to extend the `VectorBag<T>` template class by adding the `differenceWith()` operation.
 Let's discuss the use of this operation first.

 ```c++
 SetOpVectorBag<string> a{ };